DanBoyko/Maple/README.md

 FILE FORMAT
-The file format is in Maple, however I am currently working on creating a more generalized version of these programs in Python, Java, and C++.
+The file format is in Maple, however I am currently working on creating a more generalized version of these programs in Python.
 In addition, these newer programs will be more generalized and capable of evaluating the spin waves of any lattice structure, given the real space vectors and sub-lattice spins.
 They will also be able to perform Montecarlo simulations to detirmine non-collinear phases.
 Ideally, they will also have their own UI and graphing/visualization capabilites.